yurynix/mini-sled-exercise/README.md

 In this repository, you can see a directory called `some-project`, this project have jest wired, and some tests can be executed on jest via `npm test` (which is actually just invoking the `jest` command).

-To mimick another computer, we'll use a docker container.
+To mimick another computer, one might use a docker container (or simply another process).

 ## Part 1 - Execute spec files on another computer
-Create the facilities necessary to execute the spec files (one.spec.js, two.spec.js, etc.) on the running docker container instead of the "local machine".
+Create the facilities necessary to execute the spec files (one.spec.js, two.spec.js, etc.) on another process than the jest process.
+One option is to have a running docker container that will mimick a different computer, or simple have another process instead, to which you will communicate via a REST/RPC API.

 ![Remote jest execution diagram](jest_run_diagram.png)

-You should **not** pre-load the spec files on the remote computer, we will test your solution on a different project than `some-project` with completely different spec files.
+You should **not** pre-load the spec files on the "remote computer", we will test your solution on a different project than `some-project` with completely different spec files.

 Key points of the required flow:
 * Developer executing `jest` by running `npm test`
 * `jest` process is executing with a modified (by you) runner
-* `jest` process sending the spec files to "remote machine" (either one by one, or all of them together (consider the trade offs))
+* `jest` process sending the spec files to "remote machine" (either one by one, or all of them together (consider the trade offs)) using a REST/RPC/gRPC API.
-* "remote machine" executing jest on the remote computer and feeds it the spec files
+* "remote machine" executing jest on the "remote computer" and feeds it the spec files
 * "remote machine" sends back the results to the local `jest` process that displays the results.

 ## Part 2 - Allow debugging spec files while they're being executed on another computer